Being a Blessing – Jeremiah 29:1–14

-Put On Love – Colossians 3:12–17
+Put on Love – Colossians 3:12–17

 Colossians 3:12 – “Therefore, as God’s chosen people, holy and dearly loved, clothe yourselves with compassion, kindness, humility, gentleness and patience.”